jagregory/cote/README.md

 go get github.com/jagregory/cote
 ```

-Cote has an executable `cote` which you'll need to use, make sure it's available on your path (or you know where it is).
+Cote has an executable `cote` which you'll need to use, make sure it's available on your `PATH` (or you know where it is).

 ## Rationalè / Q&A